- ORDER: Charadriiformes

 - The function of the teetering motion typical of this species has not been determined.
 Chicks teeter nearly as soon as they hatch from the egg.
 The teetering gets faster when the bird is nervous, but stops when the bird is alarmed, aggressive, or courting.

-- The oldest recorded Spotted Sandpiper was a male, and at least 12 years old when he was recaught and rereleased during banding operations in New York.
+- The oldest recorded Spotted Sandpiper was a male, and at least 12 years old when he was recaught and rereleased during banding operations in New York in 1979.